wli4/Exercise-04b-Hide-and-Seek/README.md

 You should see a very basic 2D Platformer with tiles made from the Godot Logo.
 The player is very similar to the one we developed in exercise 04a. *Notice he now jumps with the w character instead of the space bar.* Now, we will create some enemies for him to contend with.

 In the Scene Panel, right-click on the Enemy_Container node and Add Child Node.
 Select KinematicBody2D, and rename it Bat.
+Position the bat at x=2000, y=100.

 As children of the Bat node, add AnimatedSprite, CollisionShape2D, and RayCast2D nodes.